Founder & Lead Editor

 The Midsole This is the engine room.
 As I mentioned, you get ZoomX on top and ReactX on the bottom.
 ZoomX is the same PEBA-based foam used in the Vaporfly, known for high energy return.
 ReactX, on the other hand, is a newer compound that Nike claims reduces the carbon footprint by 43% compared to standard React foam.
 This dual-density setup is key: the ZoomX provides the initial softness, while the ReactX adds durability and inherent stability.
 The rocker geometry is also quite pronounced, which helps roll you through your stride despite the shoe's bulk.

-Weight Let's just rip the band-aid off: it’s heavy.
-A men’s US size 10 tips the scales around 11.4-11.5 oz (323g-325g).
-That is roughly a 19% increase over the Vomero 17.
-It is a substantial shoe, there is no denying that.
+Weight Let’s just say it: it’s heavy.
+A men's US size 10 lands around 11.4-11.5 oz (323g-325g).
+That’s roughly a 19% increase over the Vomero 17.
+It’s a substantial shoe, no way around it.

 Comfort and Fit